truthwave/Bureaucratic-Documents-Plain-GPT/README.md

 ## 📌 Overview

-**Bureaucratic Document Simplifier GPT (官僚文書 平易化GPT)** is a GPT-powered assistant designed to simplify complex Japanese bureaucratic documents — such as official notices, government regulations, and administrative procedures — into plain Japanese that even junior high school students can understand.
+**Bureaucratic Document Simplifier GPT (官僚文書 平易化GPT)** is a GPT-powered assistant that transforms dense, bureaucratic Japanese language—found in official notices, laws, and administrative documents—into plain Japanese that even junior high school students can understand.

-This tool helps citizens, public servants, and professionals communicate government information more clearly and efficiently.
+This tool helps:

+- Citizens understand their rights and obligations
+- Government staff simplify communications
+- Professionals like legal workers and journalists explain regulations clearly

 ---

-## ⚙️ Features
+## ⚙️ Key Features

-✅ Outputs original text and simplified text side by side
+- ✅ Outputs original text and simplified text side by side
-✅ Simplifies text to a junior high school reading level
+- ✅ Rewrites text to a junior high school reading level
-✅ Adds concise explanations for technical terms
+- ✅ Adds concise explanations for technical terms
-✅ Breaks down long sentences into shorter, clearer ones
+- ✅ Breaks long, complex sentences into shorter, clearer statements

 ---

-## 🎯 Example Prompts
+## 🎯 Target Users

+- General public
+- Municipal and government staff
+- Professionals in legal, administrative, and PR fields
+- Journalists and media professionals

+---

+## 💻 Usage Examples

+Here’s how you might use this GPT:

+---

+### Example Prompt 1

 ```